-Ulaanbaatar may not be the most visually appealing city in Asia, but what it may lack in beauty it more than makes up for it in providing visitors with a welcoming, enlightening and culturally-rich travel experience as well as an ideal base for exploring the breathtaking Mongolian landscapes beyond.
+Ulaanbaatar may not be the most visually appealing city in Asia, but what it may lack in beauty it more than makes up for it in providing visitors with a welcoming, enlightening and culturally-rich travel experience as well as an ideal base for exploring everything Mongolia has to offer on your holiday.

 A somewhat contradictory city, where industrial progression and modern attitudes contrast with ancient traditions and neighbourhoods brimming with gers, Ulaanbaatar (also known as Ulan Bator or just UB) is a fascinating place to get acquainted with whether passing through on the Trans-Mongolian train to Beijing or as part of a tour of Mongolia.